-Famous African-American composer, Scott Joplin had one of the shortest careers in ragtime history, yet is affectionately known by many as “The King of Ragtime.”
+Famous African-American composer Scott Joplin had one of the shortest careers in ragtime history, yet he is affectionately known by many as the King of Ragtime.

-In 1916, he developed syphilis-induced dementia, passing away three months later at just 48 years old.
+In 1916, Joplin unfortunately developed syphilis-induced dementia, passing away three months later.
+He was only 48 years old.

 He was close to his grandmother during this period of time, but she disowned him when she found out where he was playing his music.